MatuaDoc/OnslowCollege.github.io/12dtc/programming/lists-02-modifying.md

 ---
 title: List formatting
+learning_intentions: ["Adding and removing items from an established list"]
+success_criteria: ["You have added an item to the end, start, and specified position in an established list", "You have removed a specified item from an established list"]
 ---

-## Learning intentions

-- Adding and removing items from an established list

-## Success criteria

-You will know that you have completed this lesson's learning when:

-- You have added an item to an established list
-- You have removed an item from an established list

 # 3.1 Modifying the list items